daklik/kafka/node/README.md

 - `through(topic, options)`
 - `to(topic, options)`
 - `join/leftJoin/outerJoin` (API scaffolded – execution semantics coming in a later phase)

+### KTable & GlobalKTable

+- `builder.table(topic, options)` materializes changelog topics into local state stores.
+Combine with `Materialized`/`Named` for Java-parity naming and serde configuration.
+- `builder.globalTable(topic, options)` mirrors Java's `globalTable`, consuming the full topic on each instance using a shared consumer group derived from the application id.
+- Materialized stores are registered with the interactive query service, enabling `KafkaStreams#store()` and `#metadataForStore()` to return table handles consistent with the Java API.

 ### KafkaStreams